GirlsCodeBootCamp/trackme-python/README.md

 ## About the application

-TrackMeNinja identifies changes on the website you choose and alerts you on them.
-Don't spend time going through many websites yourself, leave it to TrackMeNinja
+TrackMeNinja identifies changes on the site you choose and alerts you on them.
+Don't spend time going through many sites yourself, leave it to TrackMeNinja

 ## Running on your machine